-Penn State is establishing a new Center: The Center for Solutions to Weather and Climate Risk (CSWCR).
+The Center for Solutions to Weather and Climate Risk (CSWCR) is a center within Penn State’s Department of Meteorology and Atmospheric Science.
 CSWCR’s vision is to create the knowledge, training and solutions to enable the optimal outcome for every decision where weather and climate matter.

 Achieving this vision will extract the maximum value out of every forecast, best serve the public and private sectors, and highlight Penn State’s skill and relevance in creating significant additional value to the Weather and Climate Enterprise.

 CSWCR’s Mission is to leverage and integrate the capabilities of the University, in particular those found in Meteorology, Engineering, Statistics, e-Education and Communications, along with external partners, to advance the science of exploiting environmental opportunities and understanding environmental impacts to manage risk.
 CSWCR will achieve this mission by focusing its efforts in four areas: